MiKL-B/note-taking-app/README.md

 - Add menu item about info project and link github
 - remove open note demo mounted and move in file menu
 - When some actions like close application, alert the user to save data if at least one note is not saved
+- insert: heading ... at the right place
 ---

 # In progress